 Types of housing available

-There are a wide range of housing types available for older people.
-Help and advice is available to help weigh up your options and to choose the home that is right for you.
-You can jump to the sections by clicking the links below.
+There are a wide range of housing types available for people over 55 years and older people.
+Help and advice is available to help weigh up your options and to choose:

 - Retirement housing (sheltered housing)

 - Advice on choosing the right accommodation for you

 Sheltered housing (or retirement housing)

 Retirement housing is the term used when people buy a home developed for older people or rent one privately.

 Sheltered housing might appeal to you if you like living independently but want the reassurance of knowing that help is on hand if there is an emergency.
 Or if you want the option of socialising in a community of people in your age range.

 Sheltered housing is often built in a scheme of 20 to 40 flats or bungalows, which are linked to a 24 hour care alarm system and have a communal lounge.
 There is usually a scheme manager.